Marvels: Sequels

 Marvel later published similar limited series under the "Marvels" header, with other writers and painters, though none of these titles were as successful as the original.
 They were collected in the paperback Marvels Companion.

-In 1995, Marvel released the darker Ruins by writer Warren Ellis and painters Cliff and Terese Nielsen, which was a two-issue parallel world series in which Sheldon explored a Marvel Universe that had gone terribly wrong.
+In 1995, Marvel released the darker Ruins by writer Warren Ellis and painters Cliff and Terese Nielsen, which was a two-issue parallel world series in which Phil Sheldon explored a Marvel universe that had gone terribly wrong.

 The 1997 miniseries Code of Honor, written by Chuck Dixon and painted by Tristan Shane and Brad Parker, had a similar approach to Marvels, following a police officer whose job is affected by the superheroes and villains.
 Busiek declared he and Ross debated on doing a Marvels sequel, only for Ross to bail out not wanting to draw Wolverine and the Punisher, and once the writer himself left the project, Busiek refitted the intended plot on "The Dark Age" arc of his title Astro City.

 In 2008, the long-planned direct sequel, the six-part limited series Marvels: Eye of the Camera, began.
 It returns to Sheldon's perspective, after his retirement.
 While Ross did not return for this sequel, Busiek returned as writer, with Roger Stern as co-writer for issues #3–6, with artwork by Jay Anacleto.

 A new series titled The Marvels by Busiek debuted in April 2021.

-Other versions

-Kingdom Come

-Ross also did the artwork for the DC Comics mini-series Kingdom Come.
-Phil Sheldon makes a cameo at the superhero press conference held at the headquarters of the United Nations in Kingdom Come #2.
-He also makes an appearance in the last page of the epilogue in the Kingdom Come trade paperback.
-He is seated next to the Spectre in his civilian guise of Jim Corrigan and Norman McCay.

-Spider-Man: Blue

-Phil Sheldon is mentioned in Peter's first scene in the Daily Bugle in Spider-Man: Blue.
-J. Jonah Jameson requests Sheldon to cover the photo op of Harry Osborn in the hospital.
-He is reminded that "Phil is covering the Tony Stark trial".

-Marvels X

-In the third issue of Marvels X, the prequel to Earth X, Phil Sheldon is mentioned.
+Related works

+Phil Sheldon makes cameo appearances in the DC Comics miniseries Kingdom Come.

 In other media

 Television

 Phil Sheldon makes a cameo appearance on The Super Hero Squad Show episode "This Al Dente Earth!", voiced by Charlie Adler.
-He takes a picture of Iron Man, Silver Surfer, and Galactus after Silver Surfer convinces Galactus not to devour the Earth.